Editorial Integrity

 2. Credit Score

 Here is a tabular representation of how different credit score ranges and LTV affect interest rates.
 The table below shows the rate adjustments based on credit score and LTV.
-For example, if your credit score is 700 and the LTV is 70%, the lender will increase the base rate by 0.5%.
+For example, if your credit score is 700 and the LTV is 70%, we will increase the base rate by 0.5%.

 3. LTV (Loan-to-Value)